ACADEMIC SUPPORT PROGRAM AND STUDENT SUCCESS PROGRAM

 To ensure inclusion of students with special needs into residence life, Acadia residences are accessible.
 Residence applications should be accompanied by a letter outlining specific accommodation requirements based on a special need.

 Students with special needs who need help to complete all or part of the registration process should contact the Registrar's Office.

 The User Support Centre (USC) provides consulting and support to the campus community in the use of technology.
 The USC provides frontline support for Computing Services: print quota increases, disk quota increases, general account maintenance and general network infrastructure.

 Specialized equipment is available for student use within the USC: scanners, colour printer, public laser printer, digital video cameras, digital still cameras and an IMac video editing facility.

 The USC is an IBM Authorized Service Centre with A+ certified technicians.

-Acadia University is a member of the Canadian Interuniversity (CI) and Atlantic University Sport (AUS).
+Acadia University is a member of the Canadian Interuniversity Sport (CIS) and Atlantic University Sport (AUS).

-Acadia's varsity teams compete annually for AUS and national championships in women's and men's basketball, men's football, men's hockey, women's and men's soccer and women's volleyball.
-Our women's rugby and hockey clubs also compete in AUS and CI championships.
-The university is proud of its strong athletic tradition, with a number of conference and national championships to its credit.
+Acadia's varsity teams compete annually for regional and national championships in women’s and men’s basketball, men’s football, men’s hockey, women’s soccer, women’s volleyball, women’s cross-country and women’s rugby.
+The University is proud of its strong athletic tradition, with a number of conference and national championships to its credit.

-Varsity and club sports are conducted in university facilities which include: two gymnasia, a stadium for soccer and football competitions, an arena with an Olympic-sized ice surface, a quarter-mile track, and several practice fields for football, soccer and rugby.
+Varsity and club sports are conducted in university facilities which include: two gymnasia, a stadium for soccer, football and rugby competitions, an arena with an Olympic-sized ice surface, a quarter-mile track, a swimming pool and several practice fields for football, soccer and rugby.
 Acadia's athletic program dates back to 1875 and has gained nationwide and international recognition as a competitive and successful athletic program.